tonyngmk/msba_bot/README.md

 This project is using Python programming language.

-Perks of using a programming language instead of 3rd-party platforms such as SnatchBot is that one can be self-reliant, and harness the full capability of utilizing a full-programming language for backend logic.
+Perks of programming instead of 3rd-party platforms such as SnatchBot is that one can be more self-reliant (downtimes are controlled by you), and one can harness the full capability of utilizing a full-programming language for more complex backend logic.

 #### 2.1 Python-Google Spreadsheet